-Tiffany Huisman, a former member of the U.S. Women's National Field Hockey Team who played in more than 100 international matches including the 2008 Beijing Olympics, has been named the head coach for the UC Davis women's field hockey team, it was announced on Thursday.
+Tiffany Huisman, a former member of the U.S. Women's National Field Hockey Team who played in more than 100 international matches including the 2008 Beijing Olympics, enters her second season as UC Davis field hockey's head coach.

 Huisman brings a strong playing background as well as collegiate, high school and club coaching experience.
 Among her many accomplishments was being named field hockey's Honda Award winner in 2002 as the Collegiate Player of the Year while playing at Old Dominion University.

 Huisman most recently served as the head coach at her alma mater, San Pasqual High School in Escondido, as well as program director for Wargles Field Hockey Club.
 She was an assistant coach at Boston University from 2003-07.